You may remember back in March I had a huge cake ball project.

 First things first, the tools:

-I did not melt the CandiQuik in these (I used the microwave) - these crock pots would take longer than desired, plus, if you leave the crock pot on too long it can scorch the coating.
+I did not melt the CandiQuik in the crock pots (I used the microwave, then poured the coating in the pot) - these crock pots would take longer than desired, plus, if you leave the crock pot on too long it can scorch the coating.
 I simply kept it on the “warm” setting for about 10 minutes and then would turn it completely off (it WILL scorch the coating if it is left on too long).
-Toggling between these two worked great!
+Toggling between these two settings worked great!

 buckets upon buckets of cake balls.

 I put the bowls of rolled cake balls in the fridge (for the ones that would be used soon) and freezer (for ones I would dip later).
 I then pulled the ones in the freezer out to defrost shortly before dipping…since they were cake balls (not pops), I was able to dip them while they were still very cold (without any cracking).